 - A dash or light dusting of cinnamon or raw cacao powder would be great too!

 Since this really isn’t a recipe and more of a template, I’ve left the amounts called for out.
 I would suggest one banana per person but even that can be changed to suit your situation.
 Add the toppings in any amount to suit your taste.
 Feel free to have as many banana boats as you like but one will probably be enough. :)

-It’s silly quick and easy, and my kind of a genuinely good, healthy snack.
-Be wise and go eat your bananas! ?
+It’s super quick and easy and my kind of a genuinely good, healthy snack.
+Be wise and go eat your bananas!

 QUICK & HEALTHY BANANA BOATS